Moeen-19/Real-Time-Accident-Detection-and-Alert-System-with-Snapshot-Capture-using-Deep-Learning/README.md

-﻿## ACCIDENT DETECTION WITH A REPORTING SYSTEM
+﻿## ACCIDENT DETECTION & REPORTING SYSTEM WITH SNAPSHOT SHARING AND STORING MECHANISM

 ### Overview
 Road accidents are a critical public safety issue where early detection and rapid reporting can save lives.
 This project uses Deep Learning (CNN with VGG16 feature extractor) to detect accidents from video frames and automatically notifies emergency contacts with the detected location and a snapshot via SMS.
 The system optionally uploads the snapshot to Google Drive and shares a public link in the alert.